psu13/mutable-hakyll/posts/a-forced-break.md

 years (knock wood) so of course the thing that took me down for 3 months ends up being [newborn mother's thumb](https://en.wikipedia.org/wiki/De_Quervain_syndrome), which I guess can also happen to people who use gamepads too much.
 But I _don't_ use gamepads too much ...
-I spread the hundreds of hours of
+I spread the thousands of hours of
-[FromSoft addiction](i-am-malenia-blade-of-miquella.html) over many weeks and months and am careful to play no more than an hour or two at a time.
+[Fromsoft addiction](i-am-malenia-blade-of-miquella.html) over many weeks and months and am careful to play no more than an hour or two at a time.
 Oh well.
 Who knows.

 What's important is that the result was me sitting at home unable to type, cook, shower,